Choirs

 Why Choir?

 As a covenant child of this church and an alumna of our dear Lynda Fray’s choirs, I could go on forever about why singing in a choir is a valuable endeavor.
 Choir teaches us to read music, sing well, participate meaningfully in worship, listen, and collaborate.
 Studies show that music-making has a myriad of benefits for child development and for our physical and emotional health.
-In my college career and young adulthood, the choir opened the doors to incredible experiences including winning awards at international competitions, recording CDs, performing in 1000-year-old cathedrals, singing with people from all over the world, and making wonderful friendships.
+In my college career and young adulthood, choir opened the doors to incredible experiences including winning awards at international competitions, recording CDs, performing in 1000-year-old cathedrals, singing with people from all over the world, and making wonderful friendships.
 When I joined the PCPC Chapel Choir in 1999, I entered a life full of music.
 Could joining the choir open these kinds of doors to your children?
 Absolutely.
 But music will also be there for your children when doors are shut upon them.

 During his imprisonment in World War II, Dietrich Bonhoeffer found great solace in music.
 In 1944 he wrote to a dear friend, “It has been a year now since I have heard a hymn sung.
 But it is strange how the music that we hear inwardly can almost surpass…what we hear physically.”
 A few months later he wrote to his infant godson, “Music…will help to dissolve your perplexities and purify your character and sensibility, and in times of care and sorrow will keep an underlying [note] of joy alive in you.”
 In other words, as Lynda Fray would put it, music is able to “plant the word of God deep into hearts.”
 There are numerous anthems and hymns that we sang in our children’s choirs 20 years ago that I still know from memory.
 Many Alzheimer’s patients who have forgotten their loved ones’ names can still hear, sing, or play the music that they cherished during their lives.
 What inward music would you like your children to hear in 20, 40, or 80 years?